 The editors explain that the series’ goal is not to reflect theological sameness on secondary matters, but rather quality exegesis: “It must be emphasized, however, that the contributors to the present series come from a variety of theological traditions… In the end, all that really matters is whether the series succeeds in representing the original text accurately, clearly, and meaningfully to the contemporary reader.”

-Theologically, though some BECNT volumes are moderately critical, series as a whole is committed to an evangelical approach to Scripture.
+Theologically, though some BECNT volumes are moderately critical, the series as a whole is committed to an evangelical approach to Scripture.
 Some authors, like Moo, are Reformed.
 Others, like Grant Osborne, who wrote the Revelation volume, are Arminian.
 There is also diversity on various theological issues, for example eschatology, where an author may be premillennial (e.g. Bock) or amillennial (e.g. Beale).

 Baker Exegetical Commentary on New Testament (BECNT): Reviews

 Craig Blomberg of Denver Seminary writes about Darrell Bock’s Luke volumes: